 Where Does Burma Spice Source Their Lime Leaves?

-Burma Spice sources their leaves from the fertile soils of Thailand.
-From years of experience providing spices from around the world, we’ve found that Southeast Asia’s year-round humidity produces some of the finest kaffir on the planet.
+Burma Spice sources their leaves from California and Florida.
+From years of experience providing spices from around the world, we’ve found that Southern CA and FL with their tropical conditions produce some of the finest kaffir in the country.

 You will see why our lime leaves consistently appear near the top of Google search results in North America.
 They make for a delicious add-on to anyone’s favorite dinner dish, while keeping you healthy along the way.